shove/shove/README.markdown

 ### <a name="shove_connect" ></a>Connect

-Connect the client to your app's network to enable the client to publish or receive messages from the app and perhaps other clients.
+Connect the client to your app's network to enable the client to publish or receive messages from the app and other clients.

 ```javascript
 $shove.connect('app_id');